cainvolfir/Anikku-subdl/README.md

 6. Open any episode or movie and wait for the video to load.
 Tap the custom button:

-   * The script detects the title, season, and episode (if any), then using TMDb API key to search the TMDb ID by title, after TMDb ID found, it converts that to an IMDb ID, then queries Wyzie and downloads matching subtitles.
+   * The script detects the title, season, and episode (if any), then using TMDb API key to search the TMDb ID by title, after TMDb ID found, it converts that to an IMDb ID, then queries Wyzie and downloads matching subtitles then load it automatically to the aniyomi internal player.

-7. In Aniyomi, add the downloaded `.srt` as an external subtitle (Player → Add external subtitle) and pick the file from your download folder.

 8. Long-press the button to remove subtitle files from the download directory (the loaded subtitle stays active in memory).